thisNewAccount1234/atari_game/README.md

 The Knsh.
 Kid

 The Knsh.
-Kid: R. vs. BLM

-The Knsh.
-Kid: R. vs. Antifa
+Kid: R. vs. A.

 K. R.